yellowmessenger/documentation/docs/platform_concepts/growth/data-explorer.md

 ## <a name="2"></a> 2.
 Default tables/datasets

 **Default Datasets** are the built-in tables, related to Users Events, Messages, API Events, Agent Events, etc.
-- Click on any of the table names to view the datasets.
+- Click on any of the table names to view the data available for the last month (use filters to customize).

 ![](https://i.imgur.com/uqwkU9X.png)